microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_101_LogisticRegression/CNTK_101_LogisticRegression.md

 from cntk.ops import *
 ```

 For this tutorial we use a CPU device.
-You may run the code on GPU by setting the target target to it.
-Use: `DeviceDescriptor.gpu_device(0)` instead.
+You may run the code on GPU device by setting the target to  `DeviceDescriptor.gpu_device(0)` instead.

-Known Issue: The `eval` function does not work on GPU device with the input feature map as provided in the tutorial
-TODO: Fix eval issue

 ```python